Deblurring 3D Gaussian Splatting: Deblurring 3D Gaussian Splatting

 \subsubsection{Motivation}

-It is discussed in \cref{Eq:blur_convolution} that the pixels in images get blurred due to defocusing, and this phenomenon is usually modeled through a convolution operation.
-According to the thin lens law~\cite{hecht2012optics}, the scene points that lie at the focal distance of the camera make a sharp image at the imaging plane.
-On the other hand, any scene points that are not at the focal distance will make a blob instead of a sharp point on the imaging plane, and it produces a blurred image.
-If the separation from the focal distance of a scene point is large, it produces a blob of a large area, which corresponds to severe blur.
-This blurring effect is usually modeled by a 2D Gaussian function known as the point spread function (PSF).
+It is discussed in \cref{Eq:blur_convolution} that the pixels in images get blurred due to defocusing and camera motion, and this phenomenon is usually modeled through a convolution operation.
 Correspondingly, an image captured by a camera is the result of the convolution of the actual image and the PSF.
-Through this convolution, which is the weighted summation of neighboring pixels, few pixels can affect the central pixel heavily depending on the weight.
-In other words, in the defocus imaging process, a pixel affects the intensity of neighboring pixels.
-This theoretical base provides us the motivation to build our deblurring 3D Gaussians framework.
-We assume that big sized 3D Gaussians cause the blur, while relatively smaller 3D Gaussians correspond to the sharp image.
-This is because those with greater dispersion are affected by more neighboring information as they are responsible for wider regions in image space, so they can represent the interference of the neighboring pixels.
-Whereas the fine details in the 3D scene can be better modeled through the smaller 3D Gaussians.
+Through convolution, which is the weighted summation of neighboring pixels, some pixels can affect the central pixel heavily depending on the weight.
+In other words, in the blurry imaging process, a pixel affects the intensity of neighboring pixels.
+This theoretical base motivates us to build our Deblurring 3D Gaussians framework.